 Presented in a white composite body, this new Girard-Perregaux WW.TC Chronograph White Ceramic (Ref.
-49820-32-712-FK6A) seems to be inspired by the gorgeous Girard-Perregaux ww.tc Cabinet de Curiosites Thomas Erber (Ref.
-49820-32-788SFK6A) model: an ultra-limited (only five individually numbered pieces were ever made) edition watch that was created for the 2011 Cabinet de Curiosites event in London.
+49820-32-712-FK6A) is inspired by the gorgeous an ultra-limited (only five individually numbered pieces were ever made) edition Girard-Perregaux ww.tc Cabinet de Curiosites Thomas Erber (Ref.
+49820-32-788SFK6A) that was created for the 2011 Cabinet de Curiosites event in London.

 Judging by the specs that were released by the manufacturer’s PR department, the new wristwatch features the same functionality (the list of features includes the world times display with day/night indicator, as well as a flyback chronograph and a simple calendar), but sports a more jovial expression thanks for the use of a normal, clear sapphire crystal that covers its dial instead of the limited edition’s smoked one.

-On a personal note, I think that I would probably prefer the one with the tinted crystal: it seems to provide the timekeeper’s dial with more depth and, well, more style if you don’t mind the noun.
-I mean, with the darker synthetic crystal the watch clearly has a more distinctive look and the part plays nicely with black elements of the dial and case, although it detracts from the high-contrast color scheme as well.
+On a personal note, I think that I would probably prefer the one with the tinted crystal: it provides the timekeeper’s dial with more depth and, well, more style if you don’t mind the noun.
+I mean, with the darker synthetic crystal it has a more distinctive look and the part plays nicely with black elements of the dial and case, although it detracts from the high-contrast color scheme as well.

 I don’t know what were their reasons, but somebody at Girard-Perregaux has apparently decided that a clear sapphire would be more appropriate for the new model and, well, so it happened.